Editorial and publishing ethics

 As a supervisor of the single-blind peer review process, the Editorial Board is obliged to provide for conditions excluding any conflict of interests between the sides.
 Author or co-author of the reviewed work cannot act as reviewer, as well as scientific supervisor of scientific degree candidates.

-The Editorial Board denounces all forms of publication malpractice, including plagiarism, duplicate submission, misappropriation of research results and fraud.
-In each of these cases preparation manuscript can be recalled from the Journal.
+Yearbook Japan denounces all forms of publication malpractice, including plagiarism, duplicate submission, misappropriation of research results and fraud.
+Plagiarism in all its forms, from ‘passing off’ another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), constitutes unethical publishing behaviour and is unacceptable.
+In each of these cases preparation manuscript can be recalled from the Yearbook.

-The Journal does not accept payments for publication.
+The Yearbook does not accept payments for publication.
 Any attempt by authors or other interested parties to offer such payment could result in rejection of the submitted manuscript.

 Published articles may not represent the point of view of the Founders, Editorial Council or Editorial Board.